 Program Details (Source: Chase.com)

-- Chase is not responsible for the redemption of Avios.
+• Chase is not responsible for redeeming Avios.

-- Different redemption rates and cash/Avios apply to different carriers.
+• Different redemption rates and cash/Avios apply to various carriers.

 Type in the number of points you would like to transfer in 1,000 Ultimate Rewards increments.